When To Repot Orchids

 Next, position your orchid in its container with the leaf base sitting just below the rim of the pot.
 Add fresh orchid mix, filling the pot gently shaking it to allow the new mix to settle around the plant.
 This step is crucial for stability, helping to anchor the orchid and provide room for further growth.

 After your orchid is securely positioned, water it lightly to settle the new potting media.
-Place it in a location with indirect light and avoid fertilizing for a couple of weeks, since newly repotted plants need a bit of time to adjust.
+To boost recovery and encourage root development after repotting—especially during lower light months—supplement your setup with indoor grow lights.
+Avoid fertilizing for a couple of weeks, since newly repotted plants need a bit of time to adjust.
 Keeping a close eye on your orchid during this acclimation period will help it rebound and flourish.

 Leave a Comment